Image relevance check

 Heat 1 tbsp oil in a heavy pot over medium heat.

-Move on when this stage matches the instruction: heat 1 tbsp oil in a heavy pot over medium heat.
+Move on after this instruction is complete: heat 1 tbsp oil in a heavy pot over medium heat.

 Finish phase